L'homologation VASP est-elle nécessaire pour votre fourgon aménagé ? - Vanlife-Store

 • Everything must be immovable.

-All of these equipments must be permanently fixed to obtain the camper classification.
+All of this equipment must be permanently fixed to obtain the Motorhome classification.

 If your conversion meets these conditions, the VASP approval procedure then becomes mandatory.
 We will discuss later in this article the potential consequences of not complying with this obligation.

-Today, simply removing an element (such as the kitchen area or the entire table and seats) is often used as a reliable solution to pass the technical inspection peacefully since the vehicle does not meet all the requirements to be in VASP.
+Today, simply removing an element (such as the kitchen area or the entire table and seats) is often used as a reliable solution to pass the technical inspection peacefully since the vehicle does not meet all the requirements to be classified as VASP.

 Is VASP approval essential to remain compliant with the law?

 There is a legal alternative to VASP approval!
-The key lies in keeping your van below the criteria that would classify it as a camper.
-To legally drive a converted van without going through the DREAL VASP approval procedure, here are the essential points to respect:
+The key lies in keeping your van below the criteria that would classify it as a Motorhome.
+To legally drive a converted van without going through the dreal VASP approval procedure, here are the essential points to respect:

 - A minimalist van conversion

-Take the example of a vehicle where the conversion consists mostly of removable elements: this allows the vehicle to pass the technical inspection without difficulty.
+Let's take the example of a vehicle where the modification consists mostly of removable elements: this allows the vehicle to pass the technical inspection without difficulty.

-To legally keep a CTTE registration certificate (van), the conversions must remain moderate.
+To legally keep a CTTE registration certificate (van), the modifications must remain moderate.

-Below is a summary table detailing the allowed conversions and those to avoid to remain compliant without requiring VASP approval:
+Below is a summary table detailing the authorized modifications and those to avoid to remain compliant without requiring VASP approval:

-Insulate your vehicle Install a fixed cooking system
+Insulating your vehicle Installing a fixed cooking system

-Install an interior lining Install a pop-up roof (especially for L1H1 vans like Transporter T5)
+Laying an interior lining Installing a pop-up roof (notably for L1H1 vans like Transporter T5)

-Install a complete electrical system (including solar panels) Install a gas heating system
+Installing a complete electrical system (including solar panels) Installing a Gas heating system

-Install openings (windows, Skylight, ventilation systems, etc.) Install a water heater operating with hazardous materials (gas, diesel...)
+Installing openings (windows, roof vents, ventilation systems, etc.) Setting up a water heater operating with hazardous materials (gas, diesel...)

-Install a worktop (without fixed cooking point) Gas installation is generally refused during technical inspections without appropriate VASP approval (camper or food truck)
+Installing a worktop (without a fixed cooking point) Gas installation is generally refused during technical inspections without appropriate VASP approval (Motorhome or food truck)

-IMPORTANT NOTE: This list is not exhaustive and note that the assessment remains very dependent on the technical inspection center.
+IMPORTANT NOTE: This list is not exhaustive and note that the assessment remains highly dependent on the technical inspection center.

-It is advisable to contact one or more centers beforehand, explaining the situation, and you will get a first opinion from the inspector.
-However, some technical inspection centers can be particularly picky if they detect signs of sleeping arrangements.
-In case of dispute, do not hesitate to assert your rights by citing directive 2007/46/CE mentioned earlier.
-Inspection centers cannot interpret the regulations at their whim!
+It is advisable to contact one or more centers beforehand, explaining the situation, and you will get an initial opinion from the inspector.
+However, some technical inspection centers can be particularly strict if they detect signs of sleeping arrangements.
+In case of dispute, do not hesitate to assert your rights by citing directive 2007/46/EC mentioned earlier.
+Inspection centers cannot interpret the regulations at their own discretion!

 A crucial point!
-If you keep the CTTE status without going through the DREAL VASP approval, your vehicle must remain dedicated to goods transport.
-In this case, the removal of the partition wall is subject to restrictions (unlike VASP approval which allows its removal with the manufacturer's agreement if it concerns the structure).
-For a van keeping its CTTE status, here are the rules:
+If you keep the CTTE status without going through the dreal VASP approval, your vehicle must remain dedicated to the transport of goods.
+In this case, the removal of the separating partition is subject to restrictions (unlike VASP approval which allows its removal with the manufacturer's agreement if it concerns the structure).
+For a van retaining its CTTE status, here are the rules:

-• For vehicles from 2012 or newer, the original partition must be kept
+• For vehicles from 2012 or newer, the original partition must be retained

-• For vehicles before 2012, removal is allowed
+• For vehicles prior to 2012, removal is allowed

-We have not found official documentation confirming this information communicated by the insurance and the DREAL.
-Nevertheless, given the credibility of these authoritative bodies, we consider this information reliable.
-The primary function of the partition being to prevent the movement of goods forward, this logic seems coherent (even if the origin of the date remains mysterious).
-In the context of a VASP approval, the removal of the partition is possible because AFNOR standards require a conversion ensuring the safety of all users, notably by preventing installations from threatening the driver and passengers.
+We have not found any official documentation confirming this information provided by the insurance and the DREAL.
+However, given the credibility of these authoritative bodies, we consider this information reliable.
+The primary function of the partition being to prevent the movement of goods forward, this logic seems consistent (even if the origin of the date remains mysterious).
+Within the framework of a VASP approval, the removal of the partition is possible because AFNOR standards require a layout that guarantees the safety of all users, notably by preventing installations from threatening the driver and passengers.

-Here are our recommendations regarding the partition wall:
+Here are our recommendations regarding the separating partition:

 • Favor common sense: if removing the partition requires modifications compromising the vehicle's structural integrity, keep it or request the manufacturer's authorization.

-• For vehicles post-2012, we advise obtaining written authorization from the insurance, ideally accompanied by the manufacturer's agreement.
+• For vehicles post-2012, we recommend obtaining written authorization from the insurance, ideally accompanied by the manufacturer's agreement.

 It is important to note that neither the DREAL nor the technical inspection will sanction you, whether you keep or remove the partition.
 This decision essentially depends on your INSURANCE!

 Additional note: The partition in the van remains a very good way to secure your vehicle and thermally insulate it.
-When you install locks (Type Méroni) on the side door and rear doors, with a partition there will be no possible intrusion towards the rear of the vehicle from the front doors.
+When you install locks (Méroni type) on the side door and rear doors, with a partition there will be no possible intrusion to the rear of the vehicle from the front doors.
 There will also be fewer thermal bridges from the front windshield to the rear of the vehicle, the windshield being one of the most difficult parts to insulate.

-What are the consequences if I do not approve my van when it is converted into a camper?
+What are the consequences if I do not approve my van even though it is converted into a Motorhome?

-If your van is converted into a camper without going through VASP approval, there is a mismatch with its registration certificate!
-This situation can cause major complications, especially during the technical inspection, where you risk a categorical refusal, or worse, have serious repercussions regarding your insurance.
-It would be particularly unfortunate to be deprived of reimbursement in case of an accident, simply for neglecting the RTI file procedure, wouldn't it?
+If your van is converted into a Motorhome without going through the VASP approval, there is a discrepancy with its registration certificate!
+This situation can cause major complications, especially during the technical inspection, where you risk a categorical refusal, or worse, serious repercussions regarding your insurances.
+It would be particularly unfortunate to be denied reimbursement in case of an accident, simply for neglecting the RTI file procedure, wouldn't it?

-It is important to specify that we are only dealing here with the implications of a lack of approval for a vehicle that meets all the criteria of a camper!
+It is important to specify that we are only dealing here with the implications of a lack of approval for a vehicle that meets all the criteria of a Motorhome!

-Also note that some insurances insure the vehicle based on the use the insured makes of it and not only on the basis of the registration certificate.
+Note also that some insurances cover the vehicle according to the use the insured makes of it and not only based on the registration certificate.
 Contact your insurer to learn more about these terms.

-Some insurances insure the vehicle by use, which can be a solution to be properly insured!
+Some insurances cover the vehicle based on its use, which can be a solution to be properly insured!

-Presenting a converted van without VASP approval, or with an inadequate mention (such as VASP ambulance), while it is configured as a camper, will systematically result in rejection.
-That is certain.
-Even if you find a lenient technical inspection center, you expose yourself to considerable risks with your insurance.
+Presenting a converted van without VASP approval, or with an incorrect mention (such as VASP ambulance), while it is configured as a Motorhome, will systematically result in rejection.
+This is certain.
+Even if you find a lenient technical inspection center, you expose yourself to considerable risks regarding your insurance.

 Is VASP approval mandatory for a van?